steffenskov/Ckode.Dapper.Repository/README.md

 - Repository for aggregates, like e.g. an Order entity with an IList\<OrderLine\> property containing all the orderlines for the order.
 The idea is you can just call any CRUD method on the repository with an aggregate, and it'll figure out foreign keys etc. for you to ensure everything is inserted/updated/deleted/retrieved in the proper order.
 Kind of like what Entity Framework does, just better :-P
 - Built-in caching with automatic cache invalidation
-- Fixing the compiler warning about non-nullable properties on the entity records. (only an issue in projects with nullable enabled, and it's just a "false positive" type of warning)

 ## Usage: